-The Department of Education at Centenary prepares students to teach English in secondary schools through an alternative certification program leading to the Master of Arts in Teaching (M.A.T.).
-Undergraduate students may apply to enroll in M.A.T. courses a) upon completion of 90 undergraduate credit hours or b) after completion of the baccalaureate degree.
-For additional information, please contact the Department of Education (318) 869-5223 or visit the Department's website centenary.edu/education to obtain a Department of Education Graduate Catalogue.
+The Department of Education offers certification to teach English through a minor in Education.
+See the Education section of this catalogue.

+Course Descriptions (ENGL)

 A writing-intensive introduction to cultural inquiry and the art of persuasion.
 Through the analysis of texts in various genres and through the production of their own written arguments, students will learn to recognize and employ appropriate strategies for effective communication.
-Students will also attend and respond critically to co-curricular cultural events, including art exhibits, literary readings, concerts, films, lectures, and plays Students are encouraged to take this class as early as possible and must take the course no later than their sophomore year.
-As needed. - 102.
-INTRODUCTION TO LITERATURE An introduction to literary appreciation, analysis, and interpretive techniques with an emphasis on close reading enhanced by class discussions and expository essays.
+Students will also attend and respond critically to co-curricular cultural events, including art exhibits, literary readings, concerts, films, lectures, and plays.
+Students are encouraged to take this class as early as possible and must take the course no later than their sophomore year.
+As needed.

+An introduction to literary appreciation, analysis, and interpretive techniques with an emphasis on close reading enhanced by class discussions and expository essays.
 Required for major and minor.
 Major/Minor Requirement.
+Fall.
+HUMANITIES EXPLORATIONS

-Every fall.
-HUMANITIES FOUNDATION 172.
-VISUAL CULTURE This course introduces issues and debates about how we shape, and are shaped by, different forms of visual culture such as film and video television, painting, photography, performance art, the built environment, and information technology.
+This course introduces issues and debates about how we shape, and are shaped by, different forms of visual culture such as film and video, television, painting, photography, performance art, the built environment, and information technology.
 Issues such as the role of visual cultures in (re) producing ideas about race, identity, sexuality and gender will also be explored.
-Every spring.
-(Same as ART 172, COMM 172) 178.
-FILM ART4 This course provides an introduction to the study and analysis of film.
+(Same as ART 172, COMM 172) Spring.

+This course provides an introduction to the study and analysis of film.
 Students learn the fundamentals of film form, style, and history.
-Topics 3 include narrative structure, cinematography, editing, sound, and genre.
+Topics include narrative structure, cinematography, editing, sound, and genre.
 This course also prepares students for more advanced study in film seminars as well as film and video production.
 This course meets six hours per week, three of which are devoted to screenings.
-Every Fall (Same as ART 178, COMM 178) HUMANITIES FOUNDATION and MEANINGFUL LIFE CHALLENGE 190.
-SPECIAL TOPICS: FIRST YEAR SEMINAR2-4 used to fulfill Foundation or Challenge requirement.)
-On demand.
+(Same as ART 178, COMM 178) Fall.
+HUMANITIES EXPLORATIONS; MEANINGFUL LIFE CHALLENGE

+190. SPECIAL TOPICS: FIRST YEAR SEMINAR.....2-4

 This course is designed to facilitate the introduction of students to the unique Centenary experience.
 Topics may vary from year to year.
 Course, but not individual topics, may be repeated for credit.
-(Foundation and/or Challenge credit available as approved.
-No more than 4 hours may be
+(Explorations and/or Challenge credit available as approved.
+No more than 4 hours may be used to fulfill Explorations or Challenge requirement.)
+On demand.